About: Giardia is a parasitic protozoal infection of the small intestine affecting many mammals.

-Fecal smears may detect the active trophozoites.
+Fecal smears: To detect the active trophozoites.
 These are more likely to be seen moving around in watery stools and cysts are more commonly found in firm stools.
 A negative sample doesn’t necessarily rule out giardiasis.
 Three stool samples should be studied over a period of 7 – 10 days before a definite diagnosis is made.

-Antibiotic which is most commonly used to treat giardiasis in cats.
 This medication also has the benefit of having anti-inflammatory properties also.
-This medication is suspected of being teratogenic (can increase the risks of congenital malformation) so should not be used in pregnant cats.
+Do not use in pregnant cats as Flagyl is suspected of being teratogenic (can increase congenital abnormalities).
 Side effects may include loss of appetite and hypersalivation, presumably due to the bitter taste of this medication.

 Drontal Plus, Panacur (Fenbendazole)